JKC-Codes/jkc-codes.github.io/site/Markup/posts/Creating Drafts In Eleventy.md

 ## How To Create Drafts
 There are three popular ways to handle drafts which I'll cover:
-- Using a draft key in front matter
+- Using draft keys in front matter
 - Using a draft folder
 - Setting a future date